KLab-UT/NGS_mapping_and_phylodist/README.md

 # Copy the genomic files in parallel to my working directory
 ls *.fq.gz | time parallel -j12 --eta --bar cp {} /scratch/general/nfs1/u0612750/whiptail_nmt_variation_wd/raw_data/
 ```

-You will then copy the annotated reference files from Genbank to your working directory using the (NCBI FTP)[https://ftp.ncbi.nlm.nih.gov/genomes/] with the ```rsync``` command.
+Because there is no annotated reference genome for Aspidoscelis, we will map the raw data to the annotated genomes of species with varying levels of relatedness.
+You will copy the annotated reference files from Genbank to your working directory using the (NCBI FTP)[https://ftp.ncbi.nlm.nih.gov/genomes/] with the ```rsync``` command.
 If my username was u0123456, I could do the following (either in my batch script or interactive job):

 ```
 # Move into the working directory and create a directory for the Reference